parth12062005/TurtleBotMaze/README.md

 #### Round 2: Maze Navigation Challenge

 - **Task:** Submit your navigation solution as a Python script or ROS package.
-- **Maze Setup:** A random maze will be generated for each attempt.
+- **Maze Setup:** A new maze will be generated for this round.
 Your bot must navigate to the centre of the maze.
 - **Attempts:** Each team is allowed two attempts per maze.
 The best attempt (with the fewest steps) will be considered for ranking.
 - **Timeout:** If the bot gets stuck for more than 30 seconds, the attempt is deemed invalid.
 - **Scoring:**